angrykoala/vue-workshop/README.md

 }
 ...
 ```
 When the user submits its input, we will simply add to the items array.
-The **v-for** will render the new element accordingly.
+The **v-for** will render the new element.

 After this, we will set our userInput to an empty string.
-Because our **v-model** binds the `<input>` element and our variable on both ways, we will, effectively, clear the input box.
+Because our **v-model** binds the `<input>` element and our variable on both directions, we will, effectively, clear the input box.

 ![](./images/list_1.png)